zulip/zulip/templates/zerver/help/add-link-preview.md

 # Add a link preview

 !!! warn ""

-    Note: This feature is on by default but [can be disabled by organization administrators.](/help/allow-image-link-previews)
+    Note: This feature is off by default for website links but [can be enabled by organization administrators.](/help/allow-image-link-previews)

 Links in messages are expanded to an inline preview in Zulip, letting you and others conveniently see more information about the link being shared.